Boy (2010 film): Plot

-Alamein and Rocky continue to dig for the hidden money, making Boy uneasy.
+Alamein and Rocky continue to dig for the hidden money.
 Boy decides to make up for losing the money by leading Alamein to the marijuana crop owned by Dallas and Dynasty's father, and Alamein gathers the entire crop.
-The group is spotted running away by Dynasty, who stares at Boy, betrayed.
-Later, Alamein takes his gang out to celebrate.
-Whilst waiting in the car with Boy, Rocky tells his brother that he likes their father, and wants to get to know him better.
+Later, Alamein takes his gang out to celebrate at the local pub.
 Another car then drives up, and the local gang gets out.
-Boy sees Dynasty sitting in the front seat with a black eye.
-The gang approaches Alamein and the Crazy Horses, confronting them over stealing their marijuana.
-At first, Boy imagines his dad successfully fighting off the gang in a Michael Jackson dance sequence, but reality comes back to him, and he sees the gang beat Alamein.
+The gang approaches Alamein and his friends, confronting them over stealing their marijuana before beating them severely.
 While driving home, Alamein accidentally hits and kills Boy's goat.

 The next day, Alamein is abandoned by his men, who steal the marijuana and the car.
 Enraged, Alamein trashes the house.
 Meanwhile, Boy visits his mother's grave, drinking alcohol and smoking marijuana, and finally comes to terms with the fact that all of his happy, early memories of his father are make-believe, and Alamein was in fact not even there when Rocky was born.
 Meanwhile, Alamein sits in the barn, depressed that he has been unable to find his money.
-Rocky comes up to him and attempts to comfort him with his 'powers,' telling Alamein that he is sorry he killed his mother by being born.
-Just then, Boy comes in and scatters the shredded money at Alamein's feet, then begins hitting his father, screaming to know why he wasn't there when Boy and Rocky's mother died.
-Boy tells Alamein that they are nothing alike, then returns to the house to take care of his cousins.
+Rocky comes up to him and apologizes for killing his mother when he was born.
+Just then, Boy comes in and scatters the remains of the eaten money at Alamein's feet.
+He confronts Alamein about his absence in his life before telling him that they are nothing alike.
 The next morning, the children clean up the house, their grandmother returns home, and Alamein is gone.
 Boy tells Rocky that Alamein has gone to Japan to train as a samurai.
-He reconnects with his friends and apologizes to Dynasty, then goes with Rocky to visit their mother's grave.
-The two boys find Alamein sitting there.
-Quietly, they join him, before Rocky asks, "How was Japan?"
+He reconnects with his friends and apologises to Dynasty, then goes with Rocky to visit their mother's grave.
+The boys find Alamein sitting there and quietly join him, before Rocky asks, "How was Japan?"

 The film ends with a mid-credits sequence of all the major characters dancing in a routine that is a mixture of haka and Michael Jackson's Thriller.